-For Chelan, Douglas, and Grant counties, Beacon manages the following core services:
+For the Chelan, Douglas, Grant, and Okanogan counties, Beacon manages these core services:

-Each region in Washington must have a current plan that directs the administration of local behavioral health funding from the U.S. Substance Abuse and Mental Health Administration.
+Each region in Washington State must have current project plans that direct the administration of the Mental Health Block Grant (MHBG) and Substance Abuse Block Grant (SABG) from the Substance Abuse and Mental Health Services Administration (SAMHSA).

-The Children’s Long-term Inpatient Program (CLIP) is the most intensive, publicly funded inpatient psychiatric treatment available to Washington State residents ages 5 to 18 years old.
+The North Central Washington Children’s Long-Term Inpatient Program Committee (NCWA CLIP) is composed of various agency representatives and community members that meet on a monthly basis to help guide youth and families in navigating the most intensive, publicly funded inpatient psychiatric treatment available to them.
+CLIP services are designed for youth between the ages of 5 to 18 years old.
 Applying for CLIP enrollment is done region by region by a locally organized CLIP committee.

 Beacon contracts with local providers to deliver services to individuals with a behavioral health need who are involved with the local criminal justice system or incarcerated in the local jails.
 Services are provided within the rules of the two state proviso funding sources: Criminal Justice Treatment Account and Jail Transition.